 To fully understand the infinite banking concept, Nash states, more explanation is needed.
 It generally requires four years or so of premium contributions to generate enough cash value to begin financing purchases.
 To be able to finance a car is likely to require somewhat more than four years.
-Given that many college business professors, according to Nash, teach that corporations invest with the idea that it will require at least seven years to turn a profit on a new investment, he suggests capitalizing each life insurance policy bought using the IBC concept for no less than seven years so that dividends from the policy are enough to pay all remaining policy premiums.
+Given that many college business professors, according to Nash, teach that corporations invest with the idea that it will require at least seven years to turn a profit on a new investment, he suggests capitalizing each life insurance policy bought using the infinite banking concept for no less than seven years so that dividends from the policy are enough to pay all remaining policy premiums.

 He estimates it will require approximately 20 to 25 years for the average individual to fully assemble a banking system that can handle all of their financing needs using life insurance.
 However, once such a system has been built, Nash states, it can be passed down to future generations, assuming they have the discipline not to “go out the back door of the grocery store,” i.e. steal from yourself, and continue to adequately fund the policies.